asyml/texar/examples/bert/README.md

 ### Download Dataset

 We explain the use of the example code based on the Microsoft Research Paraphrase Corpus (MRPC) corpus for sentence classification.
-See

 Download the data with the following cmd
 ```